bilal-azam/SkillShareHub/README.md

 POST /api/skill-exchange - Create a new skill exchange request.
 PUT /api/skill-exchange/:id - Update a skill exchange request status or scheduled date.
 GET /api/skill-exchange - Get all skill exchange requests for the logged-in user.

 ### Notification System
 GET /api/notifications - Get all notifications for the logged-in user.
 PUT /api/notifications/:id/read - Mark a notification as read.

+### Rating System
+POST /api/ratings/:userId - Submit a rating for a user.
+GET /api/ratings/:userId - Retrieve all ratings for a user.

 ## Frontend Overview